pricemi115/homebridge-grumptech-volmon/README.md

 # Homebridge Volume Monitor

-[Homebridge Volume Monitor](https://github.com/pricemi115/homebridge-grumptech-volmon), by [GrumpTech](https://github.com/pricemi115/), is a [Homebridge](https://homebridge.io) dynamic platform plug-in that publishes the remaining storage of mounted volumes on macOS/OSX operating systems to Homekit.
+[Homebridge Volume Monitor](https://github.com/pricemi115/homebridge-grumptech-volmon), by [GrumpTech](https://github.com/pricemi115/), is a [Homebridge](https://homebridge.io) dynamic platform plug-in that publishes the remaining storage of mounted volumes on macOS/OSX and linux operating systems to Homekit.
 The remaining storage, computed as a percentage of the total, is presented as a _Battery Service_ accessory.
 A _low battery alert_ will be issued when the remaining storage falls below a specified threshold.

 ## Change Log
 The change history can be viewed [here](./CHANGELOG.md)